TonyMane/JRBasin/blast.md

 So of the 9824 genome equivilants, ~70% have a nosZ gene.
 This would mean the liklihood of us encountering a cell harboring this gene is quite high, and that the potential for nitrous oxide consumption is well represented throughout the community.

+We probably have lots of metagenomes we would like to do this type of analysis on.
+You could go one metagenome at a time.
+Or you run a for loop.
+Lets use some of the most recent 2024 JRW data in (TEMP_collab_directories/20250228_A_DNASeq_PE150) on tempest.
+If you change into this directory you should see n=14 'R1.fastq.gz' files.
+To run diamond-blastx on all these, you run the following:
+'''
+cd /home/v95j955/20250228_A_DNASeq_PE150/
+for i in *R1.fastq.gz;
+do diamond blastx -q "$i" -d /home/v95j955/databases/greening/'Nitrous oxide reductase NosZ sequences.fasta.dmnd' -f 6 -k 1 --id 70 --min-score 50 --query-cover 75 -o "$i".nosZ;
+done;
+'''